-Other income (expense), net decreased by \$2.0 million to \$(8.8) million for the year ended September 30, 2023 as compared to \$(6.8) million for the year ended September 30, 2022.
-The costs incurred primarily relate to amounts due to BD for income taxes payable incurred in deferred jurisdictions where BD is considered the primary obligor.
+Other income (expense), net was (10.3) million and (8.8) million for the years ended September 30, 2024 and 2023, respectively.
+The change in Other income (expense), net year over year is driven by higher losses due to unfavorable impacts from foreign exchange in the year ended September 30, 2024 offset by lower amounts paid to BD for income taxes incurred in deferred jurisdictions where BD is considered the primary obligor in the current period compared with the year ended September 30, 2023.

-Income tax provision
+Income tax provision (benefit)